1.0 INTRODUCTION

 have been in their late adolescence and early teens and doing Grades 6, 8 or

-have been in their late adolescent.
+have been in their late adolescence.

 2.2.
 Pre-reform and